It is my lot in life to be incapable of reading the word “irrevocable” without being reminded of this quote:

 In her wedding dress.

 But Rosalie’s character arc is also a fascinating female revenge story a la “Thelma and Louise,” “Kill Bill” or even the recently re-evaluated “Jennifer’s Body,” which are all fairly universally praised for their protagonists’ radical seizure of power from patriarchal forces.
 Outside of the text itself, “Twilight”’s cultural legacy is one of several female-centric stories dominating decades of media.
-Kate Muir at The Guardian reminds us that, prior to the monumental success of “Twilight,” films with women front-and-center were niche creations, defined by their femininity: “The sensation of ’Twilight’ in 2008 caused Hollywood studios to perk up and pay attention to a new ticket-buying demographic — young women,” and so “the race to satiate the imaginations of teenage girls was on,” leading to a slew of female-led films like “The Hunger Games,” “Divergent” and even “Wonder Woman.”
+Kate Muir at The Guardian reminds us that, prior to the monumental success of “Twilight,” films with women front-and-center were niche creations, defined by their femininity: “The sensation of ’Twilight’ in 2008 caused Hollywood studios to perk up and pay attention to a new ticket-buying demographic — young women,” and so “the race to satiate the imaginations of teenage girls was on,” leading to a slew of female-led films like “The Hunger Games,” “Divergent” and even “Wonder Woman” farther down the timeline.
 Vox’s Grady agrees with this, acknowledging that, “‘Twilight’ was such a giant franchise that it had a real effect on pop culture.”
 She even goes so far as to wonder, “Would it [even] be a stretch to call movies like ‘Brooklyn’ and ‘Lady Bird’ part of the legacy of ‘Twilight’?
 Of course, they’re in an entirely different genre … but they fill a place in [girls’] heart[s] that ‘Twilight’ once did, for the way they show that the stories of young women and their romantic choices are important and worthy of deep study.”

 So we’re left with a Charybdis of “Twilight”-generated talk; it’s as impossible to sever the text from its troubling politics as it is to analyze Hollywood trends without giving “Twilight” its due.
 We’re a much more forgiving audience than we were in 2009, though; the problematic aspects of “Twilight” have been dissected to death, and now we can appreciate its silliness, its entertainment value and its underutilized world-building without having screaming matches about internalized misogyny or the fall of literature.
-“Twilight” is ripe with ridiculousness, from lines like “You better hold on tight, spider monkey” and “I’m more the suffer-in-silence type” to iconic exchanges such as “‘Vampires play baseball?’
-‘It’s the national pastime’” and “‘Is she even Italian?’ ‘… Her name is Bella.’”
+“Twilight” is ripe with ridiculousness, from lines like “You better hold on tight, spider monkey” and “I’m more the suffer-in-silence type” to such iconic exchanges as, “‘Vampires play baseball?’
+‘It’s the national pastime,’” and, “‘Is she even Italian?’ ‘… Her name is Bella.’”